samjulien/blog/_posts/2018-05-24-cypress-write-automated-tests-to-validate-web-applications.markdown

 **TL;DR:** This post is an introduction on using [Cypress](https://www.cypress.io/) for writing browser-based automation tests for web applications.
 This tutorial uses a React application as an example to illustrate the testing framework, but you can apply the learnings to write integration tests for any web application.

+The source code for the React application and the corresponding Cypress tests are available in [this repository](https://github.com/auth0-blog/cypress-todo-example).
+The `master` branch contains the code needed to start this tutorial and the `cypress` branch contains the final setup with all Cypress tests.

 ## The Test Pyramid and Importance of E2E tests

 A typical test suite for your application can generally consist of three layers (you could have many more depending on the nature of the application):